 After Activation Lock is on, whether it was allowed or directly enabled by MDM, you can use MDM to remotely turn it off when desired, or if you have physical possession of the device, you can:

 For devices where Activation Lock was allowed: On iOS and iPadOS, enter the MDM Activation Lock bypass code on the Activation Lock screen in the Apple ID password field, and leave the username field blank.
-On macOS, the bypass code can be entered by clicking Recovery Assistant in the menu bar and selecting the Activate with MDM key option.
+On macOS, the bypass code can be entered by clicking on Recovery Assistant in the menu bar and selecting the Activate with MDM key option.
 Consult your MDM vendor’s documentation on where to locate the bypass code.

-Note: To clear the Activation Lock on Apple devices that support dual SIMs, the MDM solution must include both IMEI values in the request.
+Note: To clear the Activation Lock on Apple devices which support dual SIMs, the MDM solution must include both IMEI values in the request.
 For MDM vendors, see the Apple Developer documentation Creating and Using Bypass Codes.